Lawful permanent residence (a green card) offers individuals many benefits, including the ability to live and work permanently in the United States

 - Does not allow the foreign national to remain in the U.S.

-After the labor certification is approved, the company must file an I-140 Immigrant Visa Petition on behalf of the foreign national.
+After the labor certification is approved, the company must file an I-140 immigrant petition on behalf of the foreign national.
 With the I-140 the company submits evidence that the foreign national meets all of the requirements for the position on the labor certification and that the company had the ability to pay the wage offered in the labor certification from the time of filing the labor certification until the time of filing the I-140 petition.
-The company must continue to demonstrate its ability to pay until permanent residence is approved, which could be several years in some cases.
+The company must continue to demonstrate its ability to pay until the I-140 petition is approved.

-If the I-140 is approved, the foreign national can then file an I-485 Application to Adjust Status to Permanent Residence or can apply for an immigrant visa abroad.
-(If the visa priority date is current, the I-140 and I-485 can be filed together.)
+Once the I-140 is approved, the foreign national can then file an I-485 application for adjustment of status or can apply for an immigrant visa abroad.
+(If the foreign national’s priority date is current, the I-140 immigrant petition and I-485 adjustment of status application may be filed concurrently).
 The foreign national does not become a Permanent Resident until approval of the I-485 or until entry into the U.S. on an immigrant visa.

 Under PERM, employers file labor certification applications on Form ETA 9089, either electronically or by mail.
 No supporting documentation, such as recruitment and prevailing wage evidence, is filed with the Form ETA 9089.
 Instead, the employer must maintain such documentation for five years after the date of filing, and must submit it to DOL on request.

 Prior to filing the application, employers need to obtain a prevailing wage determination through the Department of Labor Prevailing Wage Unit.
 The employer must offer to pay the foreign worker 100% of the prevailing wage as determined by the SWA.